-- (1) When a complaint is made, the Board may at any time decide: - (a) to refer the complaint for investigation by the Commission, or - (b) to refer the complaint for conciliation in accordance with section 13 (2) of the Health Care Complaints Act 1993, or - (c) to refer the complaint to the Chiropractic Care Assessment Committee under Division 3, or - (d) to refer the matter to an Impaired Registrants Panel under Part 5, or - (e) to deal with the complaint by inquiry at a meeting of the Board under Division 4, or - (f) to refer the complaint to the Tribunal, or - (g) to deal with the complaint by directing the chiropractor to attend counselling, or - (h) to deal with the complaint by providing advice or making recommendations to the chiropractor, or - (i) to decline to deal with or dismiss the complaint.
+- (1) When a complaint is made, the Board may at any time decide: - (a) to refer the complaint for investigation by the Commission, or - (b) to refer the complaint for conciliation in accordance with section 13 (2) of the Health Care Complaints Act 1993, or - (c) to refer the complaint to the Podiatry Standards Advisory Committee under Division 3, or - (d) to refer the matter to an Impaired Registrants Panel under Part 5, or - (e) to deal with the complaint by inquiry at a meeting of the Board under Division 4, or - (f) to refer the complaint to the Tribunal, or - (g) to deal with the complaint by directing the podiatrist to attend counselling, or - (h) to deal with the complaint by providing advice or making recommendations to the podiatrist, or - (i) to decline to deal with or dismiss the complaint. - (2) If the Commission recommends to the Board in accordance with the Health Care Complaints Act 1993 that a complaint (whether made under that Act or this Act) be dealt with by inquiry at a meeting of the Board under Division 4, the Board must comply with that recommendation (but only if the complaint is of a kind that can be made under this Act).